This ultimate Sydney to Brisbane road trip itinerary will touch on the travel logistics and the best stops between these two Australian cities.

 The city isn’t much to look at, but there’s a huge shopping centre near the highway where you can use the bathroom and grab some food.

-Coffs Harbour’s biggest attraction is the Big Banana Fun Park.
+The biggest attraction in Coffs Harbour is the Big Banana Fun Park.

-It’s famous because there is an actual giant banana at the entrance!
+It’s famous because there is an actual giant big banana at the entrance!

-You can see the Big Banana from the highway, so you don’t even have to stop if you’re short on time.
+You can see the Coffs Harbour Big Banana from the highway, so you don’t even have to stop if you’re short on time.

 Yamba is a beautiful seaside town, that must have been what Byron Bay was like 20 years ago.